kapilpaul/bKash-woocommerce/readme.txt

 6. bkash Payment List

 == Changelog ==
+= v2.0.0 (April 28, 2021) =
+* New plugin structure with React JS.
+* New options panel with more options.
+* Transactions list and pagination without loading.
+* Verify transaction option.
+* Most Important: API doc generation and download automatically.
+* Actions and filters introduced.
+* Rest api added.
+* More functionalities added to simply the code.
+* Display transaction charge in admin order page.
+* Display transaction charge in checkout page.
+* Display transaction charge in order review.
+* jQuery removed from checkout page and added automatically from JS.
+* Upgrader option for auto update date from old version to new version.

 = v1.3.0 (June 28, 2020) =
 * Added: bKash transaction charge option.
 * Updated: thank you page bug.